Adroiti/docs-for-code-review-tools/TSLint/class-name.md

-Pattern: Class name
+Pattern: Missing pascal case for class name

 Issue: -

 ## Description

-Enforces PascalCased class and interface names.
+Enforces _PascalCased_ class and interface names.

 Rationale: Makes it easy to differentiate classes from regular variables at a glance.